rdsea/sys4bigml/tutorials/MLService-2022/README.md

 ## **ML Model & Data**
 ## Machine Learning Models under Testing
-Within this tutorial, we will practice with an ML application that detect some common objects in in submitted images.
+Within this tutorial, we will practice with an ML application that detect some common objects in submitted images.
 The model uses [Darknet](https://pjreddie.com/darknet/) which implements [YOLOv3](https://arxiv.org/abs/1804.02767) as the core neural network.

 The [model implementation](https://github.com/pjreddie/darknet) provides Python interfaces while most parts are writen in C and Cuda so that we can deploy it on diverse hardware architectures.